petergridge/irrigation_component_v2/README.md

 Templates are used to monitor conditions to initiate watering.
 For programs this can be used to run on specific days or every 3 days or to prevent watering based on a sensor state.
 For zones this can be used so rules can be applied to individual zones allowing watering to occur in a covered area, or not occur if it is very windy the options are endless.

+All the inputs of the new platforms are home assistant entities so the start time is provided via a input_date_time entity.

+All the information provided is used to define a template internally that triggers the irrigate action according to the inputs provided.

-The component creates two entity types
+The component creates two switch platform types
-* irrigation - to represent a program
+* irrigationprogram - to represent a program
   - The irrigation entity stores the last run day.
   - The list of zones to run in this program.
-  - Has attribute defining how many days since it last ran.
+  - binary sensor definition for a rain sensor
-* irrigation_zone - to represent zones
+* irrigationzone - to represent zones
   - The irrigation_zone provides the link to a switch entity to control a solenoid.
   - The length of time to water.
   - Has attribute defining remaining run time.

 ## INSTALLATION
+### To create a working sample
-Copy the following files to the ‘config/custom components/irrigation’ directory
+* Copy the following program and zone folders to the ‘config/custom components/’ directory
-* `__init__.py`
-* `Manifest.json`
-* `Services.yaml`
+* Copy the 'irrigation.yaml' file to the packages directory or configuration.yaml
+* Copy the 'dummyzones.yaml' file to the packages directory of configuration yaml.
+This will provide dummy implementation of switches to represent solenoids.
+* In Lovelace create a 'manual' card and copy the contents of the 'lovelace.yaml' file

 ## CONFIGURATION
 An irrigation section must be present in the configuration.yaml file that specifies the irrigation programs, zones and the switches attached: